Oilfield Data Mining

 He has published more than 100 technical papers during his career and has been a technical editor/reviewer for various SPE journals as well as other petroleum-related publications such as Journal of Petroleum Science and Engineering, Computers & Geosciences, Geophysics, and Energy & Fuels.
 His technical articles on the application of AI&DM in the E&P industry and their recent developments have appeared in the Distinguished Author Series of SPE’s Journal of Petroleum Technology during September, October, and November of 2000 as well as April 2005.
 He was an SPE Distinguished Lecturer for 2007–2008.

 He is the technical review chair for SPE Reservoir Evaluation and Engineering 1997–1999 and 2007 to present.
+He is the current chair of the SPE Global Training Committee.
 He has also served as chair, discussion leader, and technical presenter in SPE forums and as a steering committee member in SPE workshops.
 He has been a panelist in several international conference discussing topics related to AI&DM and smart fields.

 Mohaghegh holds BS and MS degrees in natural gas engineering from Texas A&I University and a PhD in petroleum and natural gas engineering from Pennsylvania State University.